 Spring in the garden at Ightham Mote

 Spring is a breath of fresh air.
-The days are becoming longer; the weather is getting warmer and the garden is beginning to burst with colour.
+The days are becoming longer, the weather is getting warmer, and the garden is beginning to burst with new growth and colour.

-The daffodils throughout the garden raise their shining trumpets proudly to herald the true arrival of spring with a lavish mass of vibrant blooms underneath the apple trees in the orchard are a sight to behold.
+The daffodils throughout the garden raise their shining trumpets proudly to herald the true arrival of spring and the mass of bright blooms underneath the apple trees in the orchard are a sight to behold.

-As spring progresses, the delicate Cherry blossom bursts forth on the eastern terrace, followed by the apple blossom in the orchard.
-Whilst in the north pleasure grounds, the more showy blooms of the camellias and rhododendrons take centre stage and the huge leaves of Gunnera by the lake, and the bright green, delicate fronds of ferns unfurl in the stumpery and the dell.
+As spring progresses, the delicate cherry blossom bursts forth on the east terrace, followed by the apple blossom in the orchard and near the north lake.
+In the north pleasure grounds, the showier blooms of the Camellias and Rhododendrons take centre stage and the huge leaves of Gunnera by the lake, and the bright green, delicate fronds of ferns unfurl in the stumpery and the dell.

 The cutting garden starts to come into its own, providing flowers for display in the house.
-Elsewhere in the garden, the regal Crown Imperial stands on ceremony, whilst the Aubretia cascades over the moat walls.
+Around stable courtyard the regal crown imperial fritillaries, then pompoms of Alliums stand on ceremony, whilst the Aubrieta cascades over the moat walls.

-As spring draws near to a close, look out for the gloriously scented rose 'Zepherine Drouhin' in the house courtyard that frames the entrance to the outer hall.
+As spring moves toward summer, look out for the gloriously scented and thornless rose 'Zepherine Drouhin' in the house courtyard that frames the entrance to the outer hall.